crosstyan/stupid/README.md

 a nudge to the implication of "Everything is continuation"

+### Interlude (memory allocation)

+incomplete

+It looks like about stack vs heap (but actually not really)

+stack & heap are human constructs to manage flat memory.
+(and I permit you to have a better imagination)

+Zig's explicit memory allocation model

+Memory fragmentation

+Pooling (and friends, like Arena)

 ### Pointer

 incomplete (relate to the missing part of C types: Chekhov's gun goes fire)